cncf/tag-security/community/assessments/projects/k3s/self-assessment.md

 The K3s project does not accept vulnerability reports through the [GitHub Vulnerability Reporting](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability) tool.
 Users attempting to report an security issue via the Create Issue or Vulnerability Reporting workflows will be redirected to our security policy document, which requests that they make contact via e-mail.

 Anyone can make a report by e-mailing security@k3s.io.
 In the event that a report is received, a maintainer will communicate directly with the reporter until it is resolved.
-Reporters concertned about the privacy or security of their e-mail communications may request GPG keys prior to communicating vulnerability details, which can be validated against public keyservers and the maintainer's public keys published on GitHub (`https://github.com/<USERNAME>.gpg`).
+Reporters concerned about the privacy or security of their e-mail communications may request GPG keys prior to communicating vulnerability details, which can be validated against public keyservers and the maintainer's public keys published on GitHub (`https://github.com/<USERNAME>.gpg`).

 ### Incident Response